RADKick/jskick/README.md

 # kick

 kick.js is a variation of Rivets.js and tinybind, a lightweight data binding and templating system that facilitates building data-driven views.
-Ispired by angular, react, angular-lite and vuejs.
+Inspired by many libraries like angular, react, angular-lite and vuejs.
 It is agnostic about every aspect of a front-end MV(C|VM|P) stack, making it easy to introduce it into your current workflow or to use it as part of your own custom front-end stack comprised of other libraries.

 If you like short syntax, and symbols for binding html then you will love it.